SeunMatt/mysql-backup4j/README.md

 ==============

-mysql-backup4j is a library for programmatically exporting mysql databases and sending the zipped dump to email, Amazon S3, Google Drive or any other cloud storge of choice
+mysql-backup4j is a library for programmatically exporting mysql databases and sending the zipped dump to email, Amazon S3, Google Drive or any other cloud storage of choice

 **It gives the developer access to the generated zip file and the generated SQL query string** for use in other part of the application.